Hoyg/azuredevopslabs/labs/vstsextend/eclipse/readme.md

 In this lab, you will

-* Provision a Azure DevOps Organization team project with some sample data and users
+* Provision a Azure DevOps Organization team project with sample data and users
 * Install **Eclipse Photon** and **Team Explorer Everywhere**, the Azure DevOps plug-in for Eclipse
 * Install and explore **Azure Toolkit for Eclipse**
 * Setup an Azure Build pipeline to build and test the code, then push it to a Azure Container Registry